 A Goldman Sachs whore

 To be fair, perhaps Burnett does know something.
 She may not have scraped off much shoe leather reporting stories out on the beat, but this vaunted pretend journalist did get her start as a financial analyst for Goldman Sachs before graduating to business reporting.
 Incidentally, she’s also engaged to an executive with Citigroup.
-With that kind of resume it’s clear she started her whoring career early.
-And she knows where her bread is buttered, even if she made a deal with the devil to get it.
+She knows where her bread is buttered, even if she made a deal with the devil to get it.

 I’ll bet her producers don’t mind the controversy, though.
 They’re likely still evaluating life by the old rules — there’s no such thing as bad publicity — and the old format — an opinionated blatherer masquerading as a news person might get a decent ratings share.
 So, the deal with the devil holds firm.